Adaptive Prior Selection in Gaussian Process Bandits with Thompson Sampling: Regret analysis

 \subsection{Analysis of HP-GP-TS}

-We analyze the regret of HP-GP-TS in two ways: using the UCB-based framework of \citet{russoLearningOptimizePosterior2014} and the information-theoretic framework of \citet{russo_information-theoretic_2016}.
+We analyze the regret of HP-GP-TS by decomposing it into three terms and using the prior confidence technique.
+The initial regret decomposition is similar to \citet{luSurrogate2023} and the prior confidence technique is first employed by \citet{hongThompson2022} in standard and linear settings.
+However, as we discuss in \cref{sec:comparison}, both of these works have fundamental issues making their theoretical analyses invalid.

 First, note that HP-GP-TS inherits the probability matching property of GP-TS that $x_t | H_t \eqd x^* | H_t$ where $\eqd$ denotes equal in distribution.
-In addition, $p_t | H_t \overset{d}{=} p^* | H_t$ since $p_t$ is sampled from the posterior distribution of $p^*$.
-In the UCB-based framework, we decompose the regret into three terms:
+In addition, $p_t | H_t \eqd p^* | H_t$ since $p_t$ is sampled from the posterior distribution of $p^*$.
+Using this, one can derive the following decomposition of the regret:

-where $U_{t,p}(x) = \mu_{t,p}(x) + \sqrt{\beta_t} \sigma_{t,p}(x)$.
-Summing over $t \in [T]$, the first term can be bounded by a constant whilst the third term is bounded by $\sqrt{CT\beta_T \bar{\gamma}_T}$.
-Together, these two terms match the Bayesian regret bound for GP-TS with known prior.
-For the second term, one can utilize that $p^*, x_t | H_t \eqd p_t, x^* | H_t$ to re-express it as $\E[ U_{t, p^*}(x^*) - U_{t, p_t}(x^*)]$.
-Hence, the second term can be seen as the cost of learning the true prior.
-Intuitively, if the priors are similar then the upper-confidence bounds of the true and selected prior will not differ significantly.
-Similarly, if the priors are sufficiently distinguishable, one would expect $P_t(p^*)$ to increase quickly from a few samples.
-In the following lemma, we demonstrate the latter for $|P| = 2$ with shared kernel functions. \begin{restatable}{lemma}{lemExpectedPosteriorProb} If $|P| = 2$ and the two priors share the same kernel function ($k_p = k$ $\forall p \in P$), then for any fixed sequence of arms $x_{1:t} = \{x_i\}_{i=1}^t$ the posterior probability of the true prior $p^*$ satisfies